 The Graduate Performance Diploma program is designed to meet the needs of highly accomplished graduate-level performers who wish to pursue a more performance-intensive goal than represented by the MM or DMA.
-Students may pursue majors in all areas of performance, including performance on early music instruments.
-Students may also major in performance in opera and chamber music.

 The Graduate Performance Diploma requires four semesters of full-time study.
 One year of full-time residency — or two continuous semesters of full-time enrollment — is required of all students.Students are expected to complete four semesters of major lessons and two recitals in two years.
 No GPD student will be permitted to enroll on a part-time basis until her or she completes four semesters of lessons and successfully petitions the Associate Dean for Academic Affairs.

 Through the assessment of an audition and the mechanism of advanced placement, it is occasionally possible for a student to complete the GPD in one year.
 Such cases, which typically involve a continuing working relationship between a student and a major teacher, must be presented to the Dean of the Conservatory for final approval.

 Each student taking applied music must demonstrate satisfactory progress as determined by the faculty.
 Study in the major field must continue through the last semester of enrollment.For most students, this will consist of four semesters of lessons.

 The progress of each student is monitored by the department at intervals not greater than two semesters.
 Advancement and assessment is accomplished by individual lessons and departmental hearings.
 Every performance major must play a recital or a hearing in every semester of study.
 Lessons and recitals are the essential learning modalities of a conservatory education but are also for-credit classes that require grades of at least a B- for students to maintain satisfactory academic progress.
 A student who does not play a recital or hearing is not considered to be making satisfactory academic progress.